IAmPythagoras/FFXIV-Combat-Simulator/README.md

 # If you want to help

 If you want to help or want to ask questions to me directly, feel free to join the discord linked above:)

+# Update log

+(Recent only read __init__.py for all update logs)

+0.9.940:
+    - Oups, forgot to ever implement Army Ethos/Army Muse effect on Bard.
+This is now fixed.
+    - Other bug fixes.

+0.8.930:
+    - Added Player.getPlayerPrePullTime() which returns the length of the prepull (time before first damage action).
+    - Added Fight.getPlayerPrepullLength() which returns the prepull length of all players
+    - added Fight.syncPlayerPrePull() which syncs all player's prepull so they all do damage at the same time.
+    - Added test suite 'Prepull length test suite' that tests the Player.GetPlayerPrePullTime() function.
+    - Removed access to ffxvivcalc.API, ffxivcalc.codeParser and ffxivcalc.Request.FFLogsAPIRequest modules (outdated modules).
+    - Other minor bug fix.